 Read More: Best Vigilante Movies of All Time

 You don’t expect things to be straightforward in a Charlie Kaufman film.
 In his directorial debut, Kaufman anatomizes the psyche of Caden Cotard – an ailing theatre artist working on a grand stage production that could turn out to be his magnum opus.
 Caden’s extreme commitment to the play begins to blur the lines of fiction and reality around his world.
 His seething angst as an artist and the desire to feel important all over again have made him an absolute shell of a person as he sees his life goes by through his world, painfully witnessing the deaths of his loved ones.

 1. Persona (1966)

 Perhaps the most obvious entry on the list, ‘Persona’ is quite simply the best film about identity crisis.
 It tells the story of Alma, a nurse who is given the responsibility of taking care of a mute actress named Elisabeth.
 They soon move to an isolated cottage where Alma shares deeply intimate and disturbing secrets of her past life with Elisabeth.
 They bond in strangely mysterious ways to the point of their personalities getting merged.
 They switch their roles and question each other’s actions and the choices made by them in their past life.
-There is a whole lot of pain, sensuality, vigour and sadness that Bergman infuses the film with that makes it such a deeply personal experience.
+There is a whole lot of pain, sensuality, vigor, and sadness that Bergman infuses the film with, which makes it such a deeply personal experience.